 By harnessing the potential of these commands, developers can gain a comprehensive understanding of the program’s execution flow and behavior, allowing them to debug software issues with unparalleled precision and unwavering confidence.

-1. run – The run command in GDB starts or restarts the execution of the debugged program.
+command in GDB starts or restarts the execution of the debugged program.
 It allows developers to launch the program and begin debugging from the beginning or after a breakpoint.
-This command is useful for initiating program execution and stepping through the code to observe its behavior and identify issues.
+This command is useful for initiating program execution and stepping through the code to observe its behavior and identify issues. - continue – The

-2. continue – The continue command resumes the execution of the program after it has been stopped, either by hitting a breakpoint or encountering an exception.
+command resumes the execution of the program after it has been stopped, either by hitting a breakpoint or encountering an exception.
 It allows developers to proceed with program execution until the next breakpoint or completion.
-This command is helpful for executing the program without interruption and observing its behavior within specific code sections.
+This command is helpful for executing the program without interruption and observing its behavior within specific code sections. - next – The

-3. next – The next command in GDB allows developers to execute the next line of code in the program.
+command in GDB allows developers to execute the next line of code in the program.
 It steps over function calls, treating them as a single instruction, and moves to the next line in the current source file.
-This command is useful for quickly advancing through the code and focusing on the high-level flow of the program without diving into the details of function calls.
+This command is useful for quickly advancing through the code and focusing on the high-level flow of the program without diving into the details of function calls. - step – The

-4. step – The step command enables developers to execute the next line of code in the program, including stepping into function calls.
+command enables developers to execute the next line of code in the program, including stepping into function calls.
 It allows developers to follow the program’s execution into the called functions, providing a detailed view of the code’s behavior.
-This command is valuable for analyzing the program’s control flow and stepping through each line of code to understand how the program progresses.
+This command is valuable for analyzing the program’s control flow and stepping through each line of code to understand how the program progresses. - kill – The

-5. kill – The kill command terminates the execution of the debugged program.
+command terminates the execution of the debugged program.
 It forcibly stops the program’s execution and releases any associated system resources.
-This command is useful when developers need to halt the program’s execution immediately, either to analyze the state at a specific point or to resolve critical issues.
+This command is useful when developers need to halt the program’s execution immediately, either to analyze the state at a specific point or to resolve critical issues. - attach – The

 Thread Management